shubham-pal/blog-gatsby/README.md

     Copy this url and paste it in your terminal.

     ```shell

     git clone https://github.com/shubham-pal/blog-gatsby.git
     ```

+1.  **Install dependencies.**

+    Navigate into your new site’s directory and install dependencies using npm.

+    ```shell
+    cd blog-gatsby
+    npm install
+    ```

 1.  **Start developing.**

-    Navigate into your new site’s directory and start it up.
+    Start your site.

     ```shell
-    cd blog-gatsby/
+    cp .env.example .env
-    gatsby develop
+    npm run develop
     ```

 1.  **Open the source code and start editing!**